 Under Settings > Conversation MGMT > Auto-Close Conversations, you can elect to have inactive tickets automatically closed after a certain number of days of inactivity.
 Just like with manually closing tickets, nothing is actually deleted.

-When a closed ticket sends an inbound text, it will change the status from closed to open.
+When you receive a text from a closed conversation, it will change the status from closed to open.
 With Lifetime Conversations turned on, you will see the entire conversation history.
 With Lifetime Conversations turned off, you will only see the inbound text.

 When a customer opts out of receiving messages (texts in STOP), you can no longer text that number.
 If this was by mistake or a contact would like to opt back in, the contact will need to text START.
 You can manually opt out contacts by going to Settings > Contacts > “Given Contact” > Click Opt-Out.